Market Design with Distributional Objectives: Introduction

-When the diversity index is ordinally concave, the diversity choice rule maximizes merit among all sets of applications that attain the optimal diversity level, and its outcome can be constructed in polynomial time (Theorem \ref{thm:diversitychoice}).
-To prove the first part, we show that the set of maximal distributions in the set of optimal distributions identified in the first step is well-behaved: Specifically, it satisfies a notion of discrete convexity called \emph{M-convexity} (Lemma \ref{lem:pareto}).\footnote{See Section \ref{sec:convexity} for the definition of M-convexity.} Furthermore, the myopic addition of contracts in the second step is equivalent to the outcome of a procedure in the combinatorial optimization literature known as the \emph{greedy algorithm} on a \emph{matroid} that we construct (Lemmas \ref{lem:matroid} and \ref{lem:equal}).\footnote{See Section \ref{sec:matroid} for the definitions of the greedy algorithm and matroids.} The computational efficiency proof has two main parts.
+When the distributional objective is ordinally concave, the distribution-conscious choice rule maximizes merit among all sets of applications that maximize the distributional objective, and its outcome can be constructed in polynomial time (Theorem \ref{thm:diversitychoice}).
+To prove the first part, we show that the collection of maximal distributions among optimal ones identified in the first step is well-behaved: Specifically, it satisfies a notion of discrete convexity called \emph{M-convexity} (Lemma \ref{lem:pareto}).\footnote{See Section \ref{sec:convexity} for the definition of M-convexity.} Furthermore, the myopic addition of contracts in the second step is equivalent to the outcome of a procedure in the combinatorial optimization literature known as the \emph{greedy algorithm} on a \emph{matroid} that we construct (Lemmas \ref{lem:matroid} and \ref{lem:equal}).\footnote{See Section \ref{sec:matroid} for the definitions of the greedy algorithm and matroids.} The computational efficiency proof has two main parts.
 In the first part, we establish the \emph{maximizer-cut theorem}, which allows us to dissect the domain of feasible distributions in the search for an optimal distribution (Theorem \ref{thm:maximizer-cut}).
-Using this result, we construct the \emph{domain-reduction algorithm} that allows us to find an optimal distribution efficiently.
-In the second part, we construct a modified version of the diversity choice rule, which is more computationally tractable than our original definition, and show that finding an outcome of the diversity choice rule takes quadratic time in the number of applications.
+Using this result, we construct the \emph{domain-reduction algorithm} that allows us to find an optimal distribution efficiently.\footnote{The domain-reduction algorithm and the maximizer-cut theorem are originally established for minimizing M-convex functions.
+This optimization problem is equivalent to maximization of M-concave functions, a subclass of ordinally-concave functions; see Remark \ref{rem:maximizer-cut} in Section \ref{sec:proofsketch}. } In the second part, we construct a modified version of the distribution-conscious choice rule, which is more computationally tractable than our original definition, and show that finding an outcome of the distribution-conscious choice rule takes quadratic time in the number of applications.